 Organizing your clutter is a path to healing emotional blocks and inner confusion.
 As you reclaim control over your stuff, you’ll feel better about yourself and have more positive energy.

 That’s why adopting the habit of simplifying and organizing one space for ten minutes every day is such a powerful and life-changing endeavor.
 If you maintain this habit, you can simplify your entire house and create a calm, peaceful environment that reinforces your other mindfulness habits.

-Mindfulness Exercises (habits)
+Late-Morning Mindfulness Exercises and Habits

 #26.
 Practice Mindful Driving